edamla/mediterraneanagency/_books/2021-09-01-lynching-from-stone-to-keyboard.md

-of the historical trajectory of lynching, its motives, actors, and patterns, the author argues that while the manifestation of lynching may have changed in the postmodern era, its essence remains consis- tent with ancient times.
-Ultimately, the book aims to shed light on efforts to prevent lynching as a form of collective hysteria and provide support in com- bating it.
+of the historical trajectory of lynching, its motives, actors, and patterns, the author argues that while the manifestation of lynching may have changed in the postmodern era, its essence remains consistent with ancient times.
+Ultimately, the book aims to shed light on efforts to prevent lynching as a form of collective hysteria and provide support in combating it.
 <!--more-->